parisba/heyparis/content/posts/govai/index.md

 ## **Anyway…**

-The Australian Public Service AI Plan is not a flawed plan.
-It is a document of profound institutional amnesia and "policy negligence.
+The Australian Public Service AI Plan is not just a flawed plan.
+It is a document of profound institutional amnesia and policy negligence.
 It is irrefutable evidence that the government has learned nothing from the "[venality, incompetence and cowardice](https://www.abc.net.au/news/2023-07-07/robodebt-royal-commission-findings-revealed/102531450)" of the Robodebt scandal.
 All the key structural failures that enabled Robodebt are replicated:

 * **Weak oversight:** An AI Review Committee that is basically advisory theatre.
 * **Legal vacuum:** A strange 18-month gap between things, and a "voluntary compliance" regime.